robynwright/arbor-test/README.md

 ## Small changes I would do to improve the system

 - Implement a full student authentication system with login and registration.
-- Standardize puzzle string length and ensure each has similar scoring potential.
 - Use AJAX for word submission to improve UX and avoid full page reloads.
 - Find a more appopriate list of english words as the selected list does seem to have names includes